Skip to main content

 it means the container gets recreated based on the VPA recommendations.

-there other options like Off, Initial, Recreate
+there are options like Off, Initial, Recreate

 Now let us check the VPA recommendations, you should run kubectl get vpa to get all the available VPA deployments.